tmc-x/tmc-x.github.io/index.md

 - Motion coordination
     1. How to deal with geometric and dynamic constraints?
     2. How to optimize over a sequence of parameterized controllers?
-    3. What if the motion planning is computational costly?
+    3. What if the motion planning is computationally expensive?

 - Task and motion coordination
     1. How to ensure inter-robot communications?
     2. Should temporal constraints be handled at both levels?
-    3. How to close the loop online, periodic or event-triggered?
+    3. How to close the loop online during execution, periodic or event-triggered?
     4. How could learning help?